owncloud/ocis/changelog/unreleased/add-file-type-filter-chip.md

-Enhancement: Add search mimetype filter
+Enhancement: Add search MediaType filter

-Add filter MimeType filter shortcuts to search for specific document types.
+Add filter MediaType filter shortcuts to search for specific document types.
-For example, a search query MimeType:documents will search for files with the following mimetypes:
+For example, a search query mediatype:documents will search for files with the following mimetypes:

 application/msword
 MimeType:application/vnd.openxmlformats-officedocument.wordprocessingml.document